Dumbarton Oaks Conference: Proceedings

 In Act of Creation: The Founding of the United Nations Stephen Schlesinger has provided a graphic account of the complete American control of the conference, including US military intelligence of cable traffic to the delegates and FBI watch of their movements in the city: "The military man in charge of the San Francisco eavesdropping and codebreaking operation indicated his own sense of accomplishment: 'Pressure of work has at last abated and the 24-hour day has shortened.
 The feeling in the Branch is that the success of the Conference may owe a great deal to its contribution'."

 Robert Hilderbrand depicts the atmosphere around the conference and how Stettinius took British and Soviet negotiators to the Diamond Horseshoe nightclub and cocktails with Nelson Rockefeller.
 Meanwhile, in the city Hollywood movies were shown daily for free.
 Then, ‘the cavalcade arrived at Stettinius’s home, Horseshoe, where the party ate a buffet supper and were entertained by a negro quartet singing spirituals’."

 Two issues were central in the conference's proceedings: The first issue was about the position that the Soviet Union would have within the emergent organization, as Franklin D. Roosevelt's original idea was designed to encompass American global power.
 The second concerned the veto powers of the permanent members of the Security Council.
-"Stalin dropped opposition to the American version of the veto with a wave of his hand, dismissing it as an insignificant matter....
+"Stalin dropped opposition to the American version of the veto with a wave of his hand, dismissing it as an insignificant matter. ...
 He was quite prepared to sacrifice any independent stake in the construction of the UN, clinging to the belief that veto powers would neutralize any danger from it.

 Nelson Rockefeller's role

 Schlesinger noted that although Nelson Rockefeller did not have an official role in the conference, he asked the FBI that he would be the one who passed reports to Stettinius.
 The FBI indeed passed all reports to Rockefeller.
 Schlesinger also explains how the UN logo was designed in a way to exclude Argentina for its friendship with Nazi Germany.
 Rockefeller insisted that Argentina, despite its pro-fascist government, must be allowed to join the UN.
-Rockefeller had the Latin American delegations on his side, a relationship that angered Nicolo Tucci, the head of the Bureau of Latin American Research in the US State Department, who resigned, declaring that ‘my bureau was supposed to undo the Nazi and Fascist propaganda in South America but Rockefeller is inviting the worst fascists and Nazis to Washington.
+Rockefeller had the Latin American delegations on his side, a relationship that angered Niccolo Tucci, the head of the Bureau of Latin American Research in the US State Department, who resigned, declaring that ‘my bureau was supposed to undo the Nazi and Fascist propaganda in South America but Rockefeller is inviting the worst fascists and Nazis to Washington.

 While Washington was aiming at the creation of a world body, Rockefeller was pressuring the conference to accept the Chapultepec Pact.
 Despite the opposition of Stettinius and John Foster Dulles, Rockefeller won the battle in the conference.
 There was an agreement to include some words in Article 51 of the Charter that allow "individual or collective self-defense" at a regional level.
 A few years later, Schlesinger documents, at a dinner with Rockefeller, Dulles said: "I owe you an apology.
 If you fellows hadn't done it, we might never have had NATO."